awsdocs/amazon-redshift-developer-guide/doc_source/r_REVOKE.md

 REVOKE { ROLE role_name } [, ...]
 FROM { ROLE role_name } [, ...]
 ```

-The following is the syntax for revoking system privileges to roles on Amazon Redshift\.
+The following is the syntax for revoking system permissions to roles on Amazon Redshift\.

 ```
 REVOKE